 So how high is enough in terms of turf trimming?

-Lawn care specialists in Chandler, Arizona, will tell you that cutting 1/3 of the grass height is more than enough to prevent weed sprouting, pests attacks and a healthy, thriving grass.
+Lawn care specialists in Prescott, Arizona, will tell you that cutting 1/3 of the grass height is more than enough to prevent weed sprouting, pests attacks and a healthy, thriving grass.
 Mowing should be done quite often, as in once or twice a week.
 Doing this you will make sure the grass will never look greener anywhere else but your own side of the fence!